Specialty Desserts & Breads - Course Planning

 Questions about course planning?
 Students enrolled in the Specialty Desserts and Breads program can contact your Seattle Central College counselor.

-Once the prerequisites have been met, students can earn a 5-quarter certificate or 6-quarter Associate of Applied Science (AAS) degree.
+Once placement has been approved by Academic Advising,) students can earn a 5-quarter certificate or 6-quarter Associate of Applied Science.

 BAK 101: Introduction to Desserts & Breads: Theory